SienaSantos/jquery-game/README.md

 # Ninja Gold
 For our jQuery practice, you're going to make a game.
-We will call this game, Ninja Gold.
+We will call this game, Ninja Gold. jQuery does both DOM manipulation (HTML, CSS) and data manipulation.
+We will practice both.
+The Ninja moving around will be the DOM part and the log will be the data manipulation part.

 Our main character is a ninja in search for gold.
 He can find gold in 4 different places: the cave, the house, the goldmine and at the casino.
 ###Goal###